htwangtw/testing-and-ci/presentation.md

 # Outline

-1. What is testing?
+1. What is Testing?

 2. What is Continuous Integration

-3. Let's practice both.
+3. Let's look at an example.

 ---